Home » Water Quality » Contaminants » Effective Ways to Remove Fluoride from Water (99% Removal)

 How to Measure Fluoride Levels in Your Water

-The easiest way to measure fluoride levels in your water is to purchase a water test kit online or from a hardware or home improvement store.
-These kits typically use a simple drop-test method.
+The easiest way to measure fluoride levels in your water is to buy a water test kit.
+These kits are available online or at hardware and home improvement stores.
+They typically use a simple drop-test method.

-To use the kit, you will first need to collect a sample of your tap water in a clean container.
-Once you have collected the water, follow the instructions that come with the kit to add the appropriate number of drops of test solution.
+To use the kit, collect a sample of your tap water in a clean container.
+Follow the instructions provided with the kit to add the appropriate number of drops of test solution.

-After you’ve added the test solution, compare the color of the water to the color chart included with the kit.
-The kit will provide an estimate of the fluoride levels in your water based on the color match.
+After adding the solution, compare the water’s color to the color chart included in the kit.
+This will give you an estimate of the fluoride levels in your water based on the color match.

-While it can be more expensive than purchasing a kit, this is the most accurate test method.
-Once you have the test results, you can take steps to filter out the fluoride if necessary.
+Though lab testing can be more expensive than purchasing a home kit, it provides the most precise results.
+Once you have the test results, you can determine if you need to take steps to filter out the fluoride.

 Sign Up for Weekly Water Quality News & Advice